SyamalaKadmi/git_assignment_HeroVired/README.md

 Assignment related steps should be clearly mentioned in the README.md file of the GitHub repository with steps performed to complete each task

-1. Calculator plus application
-   --> "git_assignment_HeroVired" repository is created in Github --> cloned repository to local using "Git clone https://github.com/SyamalaKadmi/git_assignment_HeroVired.git" --> created dev branch using "Git checkout -b dev" --> created a python file CalculatorPlus.py which contains basic arithmetic operations --> committed the changes using "git commit -am "Calcuator with basic arithmetic operations" --> Pushed the branch to Github using "git push --set-upstream origin dev" --> Branch protection rule is enabled on dev branch for mandatory pull request & code review --> Merged this to main branch using "git checkout main" & "git merge dev" --> Created 1st version of release with "calculator_plus_app_v1" tag --> Added one of the class members as collaborators --> created feature/sqrt branch using "git checkout -b feature/sqrt" for implementing sqrt functionality --> updated the calculatorPlus.py file with sqrt functionality --> committed the changes using "git commit -am "Calcuator with sqrt operations" --> Pushed the branch to Github using "git push --set-upstream origin feature/sqrt" --> For bug fix in dev branch, "git checkout dev" --> Fixed divide functionality and committed & psuhed the changes to remote dev branch --> The bug fix is merged to feature/sqrt branch and a pull request with code review is submitted to merge to main branch --> After pull request is approved, "feature/sqrt" branch is merged into the ‘dev’ branch.
+**Calculator plus application**
+  1. "git_assignment_HeroVired" repository is created in Github
+  2. cloned repository to local using "Git clone https://github.com/SyamalaKadmi/git_assignment_HeroVired.git"
+  3. created dev branch using "Git checkout -b dev"
+  4. created a python file CalculatorPlus.py which contains basic arithmetic operations
+  5. committed the changes using "git commit -am "Calcuator with basic arithmetic operations"
+  6. Pushed the branch to Github using "git push --set-upstream origin dev"
+  7. Branch protection rule is enabled on dev branch for mandatory pull request & code review
+  8. Merged this to main branch using "git checkout main" & "git merge dev"
+  9. Created 1st version of release with "calculator_plus_app_v1" tag
+  10. Added one of the class members as collaborators
+  11. created feature/sqrt branch using "git checkout -b feature/sqrt" for implementing sqrt functionality
+  12. updated the calculatorPlus.py file with sqrt functionality
+  13. committed the changes using "git commit -am "Calcuator with sqrt operations"
+  14. Pushed the branch to Github using "git push --set-upstream origin feature/sqrt"
+  15. For bug fix in dev branch, "git checkout dev"
+  16. Fixed divide functionality and committed & psuhed the changes to remote dev branch
+  17. The bug fix is merged to feature/sqrt branch and a pull request with code review is submitted to merge to main branch
+  18. After pull request is approved, "feature/sqrt" branch is merged into the ‘dev’ branch.
-   --> Dev branch is merged to main branch
+  19. Dev branch is merged to main branch
-   --> Created 2nd version of release with "calculator_plus_app_v2" tag
+  20. Created 2nd version of release with "calculator_plus_app_v2" tag

-3. Git LFS (Large File Storage) integration
+**Git LFS (Large File Storage) integration**
-   --> Created a new branch "lfs" in local Git "git checkout -b lfs" --> Downloaded a large binary file of size > 200 MB --> To integrate Git LFS, git lfs track "*.bin" --> extension type --> It creates .gitattribute file with detailed of lfs tracked files --> add the binary file & .gitattribute file to the repository by following the below steps
+  1. Created a new branch "lfs" in local Git "git checkout -b lfs"
+  2. Downloaded a large binary file of size > 200 MB
+  3. To integrate Git LFS, git lfs track "*.bin" --> extension type
+  4. It creates .gitattribute file with detailed of lfs tracked files
-        git add .
-        git commit -m "Adding large binary files to the repository" git push --set-upstream origin lfs
+  5. add the binary file & .gitattribute file to the repository by following the below steps git add . git commit -m "Adding large binary files to the repository" git push --set-upstream origin lfs
-   --> clone the repository in another machine and verified the files are downloaded correctly
+  6. clone the repository in another machine and verified the files are downloaded correctly

+**Geometry Calculator**
+  1. Created a new branch named "feature/circle-area" to work on the circle area feature - git checkout -b feature/circle-area
+  2. Added a new file "geometry-calculator.py" and added the changes --> git add .
+  3. stashed the changes using "git stash" and ensured the working directory is clean using "git status"
+  4. Created a new branch named "feature/rectangle-area" to work on the rectangle area --> git checkout -b feature/rectangle-are
+  5. Added the rectangle area changes using git add .
+  6. stashed the changes using "git stash" and ensured the working directory is clean using "git status"
+  7. switched to feature/circle-area using git checkout feature/circle-area
+  8. retrieved the stashed changes using "git stash pop"
+  9. committed the changes and pushed the changes to remote using --> "git commit -m "message" & git push --set-upstream origin feature/circle-area"
+  10. Repeat the same steps from 7 to 9 for feature/rectangle-area
+  11. Created pull requests from feature/rectangle-area & feature/circle-area to dev branch and had them reviewed by a peer
+  12. Merged the dev branch to main branch